-Surgical error is not the only medical practice case that a Long Beach personal injury attorney can help with.
+Surgical error is not the only medical practice case that a California personal injury attorney can help with.
 Diagnostic errors are common sources of a medical malpractice claim.
 Keep in mind that if a healthcare provider fails to make a proper diagnosis, you will not get the proper treatment promptly.
 This can result in an incurable illness.

 Failure to Diagnose